oleksanderkorn/blur-metamask-helper/Readme.md

 ## Steps

-0. Generate new wallet using metamask (it will print the seed in the terrminal and store a screenshot in the current folder for you to backup):
+0. Generate new wallet using metamask (it will print the address, seed and mnemonic in the terminal, save json with those details and store a screenshot in the current folder for you to backup):

 ```
 python metamask-new-wallet.py